If I’m honest, I think it all goes back to the fact I never knew my mom. Don’t worry, this isn’t a sob story, it's just a fact.

 I’m still waiting for a call from someone saying that it changed their life.

-Now, hear me out.
-There is nothing wrong with any of these things.
+Now, hear me out: there's nothing wrong with any of these things.
 What was wrong was my reason for doing them — I did them simply because I thought I should.

 How much time do we spend on things simply because of some vague notion that we “should?”
 I didn’t do them because they actually made an impact or because anyone had asked for them.

-Can I just say that again?
-I didn’t do them because they actually made an impact or because anyone had asked for them.
+I'll say that again: I didn’t do them because they actually made an impact or because anyone had asked for them.